zombieCraig/DartRPG/memory-bank/progress.md

   - ✅ Moved oracle rolling logic to OracleService
   - ✅ Updated JournalEntryScreen to use the new components
   - ✅ Added tests for the new components
+- ✅ Countdown Clock Feature Implementation
+  - ✅ Created Clock model with properties for title, segments, type, and progress
+  - ✅ Developed a custom ClockSegmentPainter for drawing circular segmented clocks
+  - ✅ Added clock-related methods to the Game model and GameProvider
+  - ✅ Created specialized components for the clock system
+  - ✅ Added a new "Clocks" tab to the Quests screen
+  - ✅ Implemented "Advance all Campaign" and "Advance all Tension" buttons
+  - ✅ Added journal entry creation when clocks are filled completely
+  - ✅ Created unit tests for the Clock model and Game model's clock-related methods
 - ⬜ Testing for Quest system features
 - ⬜ Performance optimization for complex journal entries
 - ⬜ UI refinements for the rich text editor and quest cards